cloudquery/cloudquery/website/pages/docs/billing-and-usage/spending-limits.md

 # Spending Limits

-You can set your maxium spend per month in your billing page by clicking the pencil icon.
+You can set your maximum spend per month in your billing page by clicking the pencil icon.

 ![Setting spending limit](/images/docs/billing-and-usage/spending-limit.png)